 1. Introduction

-Agriculture persists to be a labour-intensive sector, with nearly half of the workforce being female, particularly in developing countries like India.
-The mechanization level in the North East Hill (NEH) regions in India, which includes Sikkim, is considerably lower in comparison to other regions.
-This is primarily due to limited access to modern agricultural machinery, the precipitous terrains, and the fragmented landholdings.
-The mechanization index in the NEH region is approximately 40%, which is lower than the national average of 70%, as per Singh et al., (2020).
-Traditional manual harvesting methods are the predominant in Sikkim, where organic farming is proactively promoted, which further restricts the adoption of mechanized alternatives.
-Studies by Sharma and Das (2021) states that introducing lightweight compact sized battery powered harvesters could enhance efficiency by 30-40% while reducing labor fatigue in NEH regions.
-Therefore, there is an immediate necessity for development region-specific mechanization strategies to improve productivity and reduce the physical strain on female workers.
+Agriculture remains a labour-intensive sector, with nearly half of the workforce being female, particularly in developing countries like India.
+The mechanization level in the North East Hill (NEH) regions of India, which include Sikkim, is considerably lower compared to other regions.
+This is primarily due to limited access to modern agricultural machinery, the precipitous-terrains and the fragmented landholdings.
+The mechanization index in the NEH region is approximately 40%, which is lower than the national average of 70%, as per Singh et al. (2020).
+Traditional manual harvesting methods are predominant in Sikkim, where organic farming is proactively promoted, which further restricts the adoption of mechanized alternatives.
+Studies by Sharma and Das (2021) state that introducing lightweight compact-sized battery-powered harvesters could enhance efficiency by 30-40% while reducing labour fatigue in NEH regions.
+Therefore, there is an immediate need for the development of region-specific mechanization strategies to enhance productivity and alleviate the physical strain on female workers.

-Harvesting grain and paddy crops requires arduous physical labor which exposes workers on the verge for gaining postural stress by change in repetitive positions, high energy expenditure rate by the increase in heart rate/oxygen consumption rate.
+Harvesting grain and paddy crops requires arduous physical labour, which exposes workers to the risk of postural stress due to changes in repetitive positions and a high energy expenditure rate, resulting in an increased heart rate and oxygen consumption rate.
 Female workers are more likely to experience exhaustion and musculoskeletal diseases (MSDs) due to the usage of traditional tools like sickles and hand cutting.
-Research by Patel et al., (2021) indicated that 68% of female agricultural workers had moderate to severe lower back discomfort.
-Kumar et al., (2022) found that the implementation of automated equipment increased work efficiency by 35%.
-Therefore, there is a critical need of ergonomic measures to enhance female workers workplace conditions.
+Research by Patel et al. (2021) indicated that 68% of female agricultural workers had moderate to severe lower back discomfort.
+Kumar et al. (2022) found that the implementation of automated equipment increased work efficiency by 35%.
+Therefore, there is a critical need for ergonomic measures to enhance female workers work conditions.

 Mechanization has emerged as a potential solution to reduce labour-intensive activities.
 Battery-operated harvesters offer an efficient and lightweight alternative to manual harvesting.
 However, their ergonomic impact on female workers has not been extensively studied.
-Manual paddy harvesting in hilly regions involves sustained bending, squatting, and repetitive hand movements, leading to excessive strain on the lower back, knees, and wrists.
-Studies by Rai et al., (2020) and Thapa et al., (2021) indicate that prolonged exposure to these postures contributes to a high prevalence of musculoskeletal disorders (MSDs), including chronic lower back pain and knee osteoarthritis among female workers.
-This paper investigates the effects of a battery-powered harvester on female workers physical exertion and productivity.
+Manual paddy harvesting in hilly regions involves sustained bending, squatting, and repetitive hand movements, which can lead to excessive strain on the lower back, knees, and wrists.
+Studies by Rai et al. (2020) and Thapa et al. (2021) indicate that prolonged exposure to these postures contributes to a high prevalence of musculoskeletal disorders (MSDs), including chronic lower back pain and knee osteoarthritis among female workers.
+This paper investigates the advantages of a battery-powered harvester on physical exertion and productivity of female workers.
 By comparing traditional and mechanized harvesting methods, the study aims to determine whether mechanization improves working conditions and reduces physiological strain.

-A potential method to reduce the need for manual labor is through the utilization of machinery.
+A potential method to reduce the need for manual labour is through the utilization of machinery.
 Relative to manual harvesting, battery-operated harvesters are more effective and easier to transport.
-Additionally, there seems lack of studies on the ergonomic effects on female workers.
-However, back, knee, and wrist pain are common concerns among NEH Workers that harvest paddy crop by hand because the work requires constant bending, kneeling, and repetitive movements of the hands.
-Musculoskeletal diseases (MSDs), such as osteoarthritis of the knees and persistent lower back pain, are common among female workers, according to research by Rai et al., (2020) and Thapa et al., (2021).
-In this present study, the authors studied the impact of battery-operated harvester on energy expenditure and output of female employees.
-The study's overarching goal is to ascertain if mechanical harvesting improves working conditions and decreases physiological strain by comparing conventional versus mechanical approaches.
+Additionally, there appears to be a lack of studies on the ergonomic effects on female workers.
+However, back, knee, and wrist pain are common concerns among NEH Workers who harvest paddy crops by hand, as the work requires constant bending, kneeling, and repetitive hand movements.
+Musculoskeletal diseases (MSDs), such as osteoarthritis of the knees and persistent lower back pain, are common among female workers, according to research by Rai et al. (2020) and Thapa et al. (2021).
+In this study, the authors investigated the impact of battery-operated harvesters on the energy expenditure and output of female employees.
+The study aims to determine whether mechanical harvesting improves working conditions and reduces physiological strain by comparing conventional and mechanical harvesting approaches.

 2. Materials and Methods

-Subjects: Nine female workers of different age groups from AF1 to AF9 were for harvesting paddy crop by usage of hand tools and a developed harvester.
+Subjects: Nine female workers of different age groups (AF1 to AF9 ) for harvesting paddy crop with hand tools and a developed harvester.